fuzzylogicxx/fuzzylogic/posts/small-changes.md

 - diet
 draft: true
 ---
 Growing up, I often heard my Dad use the old Scottish phrase _mony a mickle maks a muckle_ and I’ve always loved it.
-It’s about the value of taking care of the small things because when you do that repeatedly they form something bigger and more important.
+It’s about the value of taking care of the little things because if you keep doing that they combine for something bigger and more important.

 And it’s true.
-For example over the last six months I’ve made lots of small tweaks to how I live and I’m feeling a wider benefit.
+For example over the last six months I’ve made lots of small changes to how I live and I’m feeling a wider benefit.
 ---

-## My starting point
+## Where I started

 It’s worth relating what was going on in my life prior to making these tweaks.
-While there wasn’t any particular emergency there were a number of lower-level flags.
+Although there wasn’t any particular emergency there were a number of lower-level flags.

 - I’d taken days off work for stress and mental fatigue triggered by aspects of my job.
-I also often became frustrated by work.
+And I often became frustrated by work.
 - I was obsessing about everything – work projects, web trends, supposedly fun hobbies – you name it.
-My OCD-like symptoms were counterproductive and mentally draining.
+My OCD-like symptoms lead to paralysis and were mentally draining.
+- My life felt disorganised; cluttered and messy.
 - I suffered bouts of low mood which affected aspects of personal and home life.
 I felt tired and disconnected.
 - I was getting my priorities wrong which wasn’t fair on those closest to me.
-- My life felt disorganised; cluttered and messy.
 - I was often late to bed and struggling to rise, with knock-on effects for the rest of my day.
 - During and after lockdown, partly as a result of working from home, I’d developed bad habits.
-I just about started work on time each day but generally eating properly, and having dressed lazily due to lack of time and organisation.
+I just about started work on time each day however I wouldn’t have eaten properly, and would dress lazily due to lack of time and organisation.
-- I was a bit overweight, and probably drinking a little more than I should on nights out.
+- I was overweight, and probably drinking a little more than I should on nights out.

-I guess _mony a mickle maks a muckle_ works both ways.
+I guess _mony a mickle maks a muckle_ works in the negative direction too.
 A number of smaller unwanted feelings and habits combine to form a wider malaise.
-And that’s where I was.
+That’s where I was.

 ## Eating better